 - 8.1.
 This section of the report is used to highlight further specific statutory implications that are either not covered in the main body of the report or are required to be highlighted to ensure decision makers give them proper consideration.
 Examples of other implications may be:

 - Best Value Implications,

 - Consultations,

 - Environmental (including air quality),

 - Risk Management,

 - Crime Reduction,

-- · Safeguarding.
+- Safeguarding.

 - 8.2.
-Best Value Implications: During the determination of the submission the Council has worked with the Isle of Dogs Neighbourhood Forum where appropriate, and in line with our neighbourhood planning guidance, having regard to economy, efficiency, and effectiveness, and in conformity with the statutory requirements as detailed in the relevant legislation.
+Best Value Implications: During the determination of the submission the Council has worked with the Spitalfields Neighbourhood Forum where appropriate, and in line with our neighbourhood planning guidance, having regard to economy, efficiency, and effectiveness, and in conformity with the statutory requirements as detailed in the relevant legislation.

 - 8.3.
-Consultations: See paragraph 6.9 above, and Appendices 3 to 6.
+Consultations: See paragraph 6.9 above, and Appendices 2-4.

 - 8.4.
-Environmental Implications: There is a statutory requirement to determine whether neighbourhood plans require a Strategic Environmental Assessment
+Environmental Implications: There is a statutory requirement to determine whether neighbourhood plans require a Strategic Environmental Assessment (SEA) or Habitats Regulations Assessment (HRA), and for such assessments

-(SEA) or Habitats Regulations Assessment (HRA), and for such assessments to be undertaken if necessary.
+to be undertaken if necessary.
 The Council undertook an SEA/HRA screening of the draft neighbourhood plan before submission, and concluded that neither an SEA nor an HRA is required.
-This decision was published on the Council's website on 12 July 2019, and is provided as Appendix 9.
+This decision was published by the Council on 12 October 2020, and is provided as Appendix 7.